omendrag/Finguard-backend/README.md

 1. **Global Records**: Financial records are shared across all users (company-wide dashboard), not scoped per user.
 An Admin creates records; all roles can view them.
 2. **Role Assignment on Register**: For simplicity, the `role` field is accepted at registration time.
 In production, only Admins should be able to assign roles.
 3. **SQLite for Persistence**: Chosen for zero-config local setup.
 Easily swappable to PostgreSQL/MySQL by changing `prisma/schema.prisma` datasource.
 4. **Soft Delete not implemented**: Hard deletes are used.
-Soft delete can be added with a `deletedAt` nullable DateTime field.
+Soft delete can be added with a `deletedAt` nullable DateTime fields.

 ---